tier4/caret_doc/docs/configuration/intra_node_data_path.md

 There are two ways to define inter-node data path.

-1. Directly editing the Architecture file with an editor, etc
+1. Directly editing the architecture file with an editor or similar tools
 2. Manipulating the Architecture object using the Python API

 Either way will produce the same results as long as it is defined correctly, so define the data path as you prefer.